rlee3359/locally-linear-LQG/README.md

 The overall process is to:
 1. Generate random controls for each timestep of the trajectory.
 2. Execute the controls a number of times (with some noise) to sample the dynamics around the trajectory.
-3. Fit locally linear models at each timestep using the samples of each timestep.
+3. Fit locally linear models at each timestep using the samples of each state and action.
-4. Use the local models to improve the LQG controllers.
+4. Use the local models to propose new state-feedback gains and improve the LQG controllers.

 ![Image](lqg.png)